SkyblockerMod/Skyblocker/src/main/java/de/hysky/skyblocker/stp/README.md

 ## Armor Re-texturing
 With Armor re-texturing you specify which armor layers you want to be used when the specified overrides (and predicates) match.
 You're also able to use a specific layer for an override avoiding the need to put more specific armor texture overrides for the same set in different files and hope that the load order is sufficient enough for it to work out.
 All overrides must be specified in the `assets/skyblocker/overrides/armor` folder, using subdirectories inside of there is also supported.
 The name of the file is up to you and doesn't matter.<br><br>

+Skyblocker also supports **re-texturing player heads** via this system!

 ### Layers
 For each armour layer you specify its `id`, optionally its `suffix`, and whether the layer should be `dyeable` which is whether its affected by the armor's current vanilla dye color (if applied).
 All texture files must go into the `assets/minecraft/textures/models/armor` folder.